 Events to check out:

-- The Moana Surfrider Resort has a whole event centered around one of Hawaii’s favorite fruits with Mangos at the Moana.
-Head to Waikiki Beach for Duke’s Oceanfest, Waikiki’s premier ocean sport festival in August or the Waikiki Roughwater Swim in September, a 50 year-old tradition.
+- The Moana Surfrider Resort has a whole event centered around one of Hawaii’s favorite fruits with Mangoes at the Moana.
+Head to Waikiki Beach for Duke’s Oceanfest, Waikiki’s premier ocean sport festival in August or the Waikiki Roughwater Swim in September, a tradition since 1978.50 year-old tradition.

 - The Made in Hawaii Festival takes up a whole weekend in August to showcase local artisans and culinary professionals, it's the perfect place to stock up on authentic Hawaiian souvenirs.